-The IQ test measures learning capacity.
-Learning capacity involves short term and long term memory, analytical, math, and spatial recognition skills.
+The IQ test measures learning capacity, which involves short-term and long-term memory, analytical, math, and spatial recognition skills.
 Your IQ can change over time, but not substantially.
 The older you are, the more stable your test score.
-The most volatility in IQ scores is in childhood adolescence.
+The most volatility in IQ scores is in childhood and adolescence.

 Intelligent Quotient or IQ differs from Emotional Intelligence Tactics.
 IQ measures the capacity to learn.
-EI is about regulating your emotional affect while deciphering the non-verbal cue and emotion of others.
+EI is about regulating your emotional affect while deciphering the non-verbal cue and emotions of others.

 Minnesota Multiphasic Personality Inventory (MMPI)

-The standard for measuring mental health is The Minnesota Multiphasic Personality Inventory (MMPI) (5), which is a psychometric test of adult personality and psychopathology.
+The standard for measuring mental health is The Minnesota Multiphasic Personality Inventory (MMPI) (5), a psychometric test of adult personality and psychopathology.
 Psychopathology (6) is the identification and study of mental disorders.

 Some commercial versions of the MMPI can be a valuable tool to identify those who use unhealthy PM tactics.
 As we’ll see in a moment, EI tactics are the same tactics associated with PM.
 There are ways to measure EI.
 For example, the Mayer-Salovey-Caruso Emotional Intelligence Test (MSCEIT.)
 Tests like this measure the ability to perceive, use, understand, and regulate emotions.

-Today, skill sets of the con man and grifter is incorporated into training of corporate executives.
-Corporate America likes these skills because they produce bottom line results.
+Today, the skill sets of the con man and grifter are incorporated into the training of corporate executives.
+Corporate America likes these skills because they produce bottom-line results.

 EI and Psychological Manipulation in Relationships

-These tactics correspond directly with behaviors associated with psychological manipulation (PM), which are the trademark signs of narcissistic and anti-social behaviors.
+These tactics correspond directly with psychological manipulation (PM) behaviors, which are the trademark signs of narcissistic and anti-social behaviors.
 Now, let’s look at how the specific tactics and the new name make them more socially acceptable.
-We’ll describe the PM tactic and then the new rebranded name for EI.
+We’ll describe the PM tactic and the new rebranded name for EI.